GoogleCloudDataproc/initialization-actions/rapids/README.md

 initialization actions in production.

 This initialization action will install RAPIDS on Dataproc for either Spark or Dask.
-RAPIDS for Spark is supported on Dataproc 2.0+ (Spark 3.0)+.
+RAPIDS Accelerator For Apache Spark is supported on Dataproc 2.0+ (Spark 3.0)+.
-Spark with XGBoost is support on Dataproc 1.5+ with Spark 2.4.
+Spark with RAPIDS XGBoost is support on Dataproc 1.5+ with Spark 2.4.
-RAPIDS for Dask is only supported on Dataproc 2.0+.
+RAPIDS Accelerator For Dask is only supported on Dataproc 2.0+.

-## Spark RAPIDS Accelerator
+## RAPIDS Accelerator For Apache Spark

 ### Prerequisites

-To use Spark Rapids SQL plugin, XGBoost4j with Spark 3
+To use RAPIDS Accelerator For Apache Spark, XGBoost4j with Spark 3

 *   Apache Spark 3.0+
 *   Hardware Requirements